RefineDevelopment/Array/README.md

 - Invite anyone to this repo
 - Commit without permission
 - Change any settings
-- Attempt to sell the spigot
+- Attempt to sell the Core
-- Rename the spigot
+- Rename the Core

  By using this spigot, you automatically accept all these terms!